Wingbits FAQ

 Answers for the most commonly asked questions.

 This project is still in beta (which started in Nov 2023) and working through the current roadmap items.
 Wingbits has chosen Solana as the blockchain for rewarding participants.
-There is no mainnet token yet and therefore no need for a wallet.

-Our goal for Mainnet is Q4 2024.
+Our current goal for Mainnet is Q3 2025.

 We could try to sell you on how it would help build the network, how it is an amazing community, and even that the ability to watch planes on your own hardware is pretty fun.